-Before the localization project can get underway, we first examine the exact linguistic and technical aspects of the source product or text, as well as discussing the terminology standards and all additional instructions with you and the translation team.
+Before the localization project can get underway, we first examine the exact linguistic and technical aspects of the source product or text and discuss the terminology standards and all additional instructions together with you.

 In principle, the translation of a text and saving the source and target text segments in a translation memory database lay the foundations for the translation of any subsequent similar texts.
-Through this process, sections of text, sentences, parts of sentences, and terminology from previous projects can be used as a basis for future translations, which ensures the stylistic and terminological consistency within the text as well as in the overall text.
-Furthermore, the speed of the translation can be increased.
+Through this process, sections of text, sentences, parts of sentences and terminology from previous projects can be used as a basis for future translations, which ensures the stylistic and terminological consistency within one text as well as across multiple texts.
+Furthermore, this helps to increase the translation speed.
 An additional benefit is the creation of a comprehensive, client-specific database that can be used for your further translations.
 KERN is also prepared to migrate a translation memory database that you already possess into the KERN process.

 At this stage, KERN's translators start to translate the document into the relevant language using a defined localization or translation process.
 The use of reference material to maintain client-specific terminology and any potential terminology lists provided by the client are of importance at this stage.
 KERN's specialist translators usually have at least 3 to 5 years' experience with translating texts into one language and specialize in one particular field.

 An important aspect of the localization project is carrying out quality assurance measures.
-At this stage, we check whether the user interface, the online help, and the documentation have been fully localized or translated.
-The dialog boxes, menu buttons, and function buttons in software solutions and on websites have to be resized in some cases.
-We will first discuss and agree this with you on every occasion.
+At this stage, we check whether the user interface, the online help and the documentation have been fully localized or translated.
+The dialog boxes, menu buttons and function buttons in software solutions and on websites have to be resized in some cases.
+We will first discuss and agree this with you.

-According to the "dual control" process, the files can be checked upon request by a second linguist for linguistic consistency and functionality.
+In accordance with the "four-eyes-are-better-than-two principle," the linguistic consistency and functionality of the files can, if desired, be checked by a second linguist.
 The second linguist checks whether the content has indeed been correctly translated into the target language and proofreads the text for grammar and spelling or checks the consistency and the use of terminology.

 Your feedback represents a crucial phase of the KERN quality control procedure.
-A project assessment is important because this is the only way to specifically optimize – and further optimize, if necessary – KERN's project management efficiency, performance, and quality of service.
+A project assessment is important because this is the only way to determine – and further optimize, if necessary – KERN's project management efficiency, performance and quality of service.